Amonith/mattermost-bots/README.md

 The currently supported slash commands are:
 - `/skype id SKYPE_ID` - each user should run this to set their skype ids (e.g. `user@domain.example.com`)
 - `/skype meeting` - creates a Skype for Business group conversation with members of your channel

+## Development:

+I recommend using `mattermost-preview` official docker container during development.
+You can run the bot on your host machine and use your bridge network adapter's IP inside Mattermost to communicate with it.